ikraft/django-userswitch/README.rst

         'auth_backend': '',    # Custom auth backend if any.
 Default = 'django.contrib.auth.backends.ModelBackend'
         'replace_text': '',    # Text to replace with the widget, default add to end "body" tag.
         'users': (),           # List of usernames(as strings) to be shown in the switcher widget.
 If its empty, all users are loaded.
-    }
+        'force_on': False,     # Turns on USERSWITCH even if DEBUG = False }